akhilesh2101/Interstellar/README.md

-This is a personal fun project i waorked on during my Undergrad back in 2016.
+This is a personal fun project i worked on during my Undergrad back in 2016.
 One of the initial working application i made while learning Python.
 Game inspired from Asteroids made using Pygame .

 Attached a few screenshots from the run for reference